Why is Sallie Mae a bank now?

-To be eligible for the match you have to link your savings account to your Upromise account, and do one of the following: set up a automatic savings deposit of at least $25 OR fund the account with $5,000.
-Earnings from the annual match will be deposited in your savings account each February.
+To be eligible for the match you have to link your savings account to your Upromise account, and do one of the following: set up an automatic savings deposit of at least $25 OR fund the account with $5,000.
+Earnings from the annual match will be deposited into your savings account each February.

 How To Open Either the Savings Account or the CDs

 You will need to visit Sallie Mae Bank.
 Select which account you want (savings or CD).
 Then, provide the following information: SSN, drivers license or other ID, and checkbook to get your account and routing number for the initial deposit.
 You will also need joint account member info if you plan on making it a joint account.

 The setup process is really quick.
 And once you’ve made your initial deposit you’re off and running.
 Remember to get the 10% Upromise earnings bonus you will need to create the $25 automated savings deposit, or fund at least $5k.